 Hybrid mattresses provide cooling, both through the memory foam comfort layer and the innerspring support layer.
 Memory foam with cooling properties like gel to absorb and disperse body heat, or copper or graphite infusions to pull heat away from the body, can better regulate temperature.
 Plant-based memory foam can also help through it’s breathable and responsive structure, allowing for better airflow.
 The open structure of the innerspring coils enables better air circulation inside the base layer.

 Because of the number of materials they contain, hybrids come at a higher price point.
 Cost ranges between $800 at the low end and over $4000 for high-end models.
 The average cost of a queen-size mattress is $2077.

 Before committing to a mattress purchase, check the quality of the foam and coils.
 Most hybrids last between 7 to 9 years, but that time frame mostly depends on the materials’ quality.
 Low-quality materials lead to the mattress breaking down and sagging within 1 to 2 years of purchase.

 Memory foam should have firm support to rest on, reaffirming an even surface.
 Another way to check the quality is through the warranty.
 Most mattresses come with a standard 10-year warranty, covering manufacturing defects and sagging greater than 1 inch (measurement depends on the brand).
 If the warranty is shorter than 10 years or if the mattress doesn’t come with a warranty don’t buy it—it could be a sign of a poorly-made bed.

 Also, take a look at customer reviews older than 3 months—first-hand accounts from verified consumers can give you a better idea of what to expect from a potential mattress.

 There are two ways to determine a coil’s quality—gauge and count.
-Coil gauge measures the thickness of a coil (millimeters).
+A coil’s gauge is the thickness of a coil (millimeters).
 The higher the measurement, the thinner the coil.

 - Thinnest: 18mm